SmOeL-swdev/MHI-AC-Ctrl/SW-Configuration.md

 #define MQTT_USER ""          // if authentication is not used, leave it empty
 #define MQTT_PASSWORD ""      // if authentication is not used, leave it empty
 ```
-note: TLS/SSL is not supported
+note: TLS/SSL is not supported yet

 The following sections show the configuration for the MQTT pathes.
 ### MQTT status